BT Super review | Performance, features and fees

 BT Super for Life offers two ways to invest your super depending on how hands-on you want to be.
 These two options are detailed below.

-What insurance cover is available?
+What insurance cover is available with BT Super?

 BT Super for Life offers two different insurance options: standard cover or customised cover.